rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 ## Introduction

 Here it is, my promised guide to Nginx multisite setups on Rocky Linux.
 I'm going to start off with a note for beginners; the rest of you know what you're here for, so scroll on down.

 Hi Newbies!
 One of the things that Nginx does *very* well is direct traffic from one central point to multiple websites and apps on one server, or on several other servers.
 This feature is called a "reverse proxy", and the relative ease with which Nginx does this is one of the reasons I started using it.

 Here I'll be showing you how to manage multiple websites on a single Nginx installation, and how to do it in a simple and organized way that will let you make changes quickly and easily.

+For those looking for a similar setup for Apache, take a [look at this guide.](apache-sites-enabled.md)

-I'll be explaining a *lot* of details... but in the end, the whole process bascially involves setting up some folders, and making some small text files.
+I'll be explaining a *lot* of details... but in the end, the whole process basically involves setting up some folders, and making some small text files.
 We won't be using overly-complicated website configurations for this guide, so relax with a coffee and have some fun.
 Once you know how to do it, it'll only take minutes to do every time.
 This one's easy.\*

 \* For given values of "easy".